This post contains affiliate links.

 Where to Get It

-Grains as Mains: Modern Recipes Using Ancient Grains is available from booksellers including:
+Grains as Mains: Modern Recipes Using Ancient Grains is available where books are sold.

 I hope you’ll pick up a copy.
 And please let me know if you see it on bookstore shelves (tweet or Instagram me a photo — @sarahwcaron).